 1. Create a Bare Bones Budget

 Usually, the easiest way to live on a variable income is to start by figuring out exactly how much you need.
 This means figuring out what you have to pay for each month, such as food, mortgage bills, rent, and other essentials.
 Ignore your “other items” for the time being.
-Once you know how much money you’re getting in the month, you can think about how you’re going to use the extra cash that’s left over when your bills are paid.
+Once you know how much money you’re getting in the month, you can think about how you’re going to use the extra cash that’s leftover when your bills are paid.

 2. Get your Priorities Straight

-This might include things like clothes, fuel for your car, and even extra food items that you won’t buy unless you earn enough one month.
+This might include clothes, fuel for your car, and even extra food items that you won’t buy unless you earn enough for one month.
 Think about what matters most to you and look for ways to cut down in the other categories.
 For instance, you might want to start by putting any spare money into your savings, then focus on your clothing and cosmetics funds.

 3. Know When to Get Help

 When you’re living on a variable income, there are going to be times when you need a bit of extra help with your cash.
 For instance, you might have a leak in your roof or a problem with a huge bill that you need to deal with straight away.
 This will mean borrowing some money in the form of a loan or a cash advance.

 If you do get a loan, make sure that you pay it back as quickly as possible.
 Focus on paying back more than the minimum just in case you have less money to work within the months to come.
 The quicker you can get rid of your debt, the less you’ll need to worry about it.
 Additionally, make sure that you take the time to compare your options online and ensure you’re getting the right deal on your loan too.

 We mentioned above that once you’ve finished paying for the essentials with your income, your next step should be to put as much cash as possible into your savings.
 This doesn’t just include your savings for future goals like buying a new house or car.
 In addition, it would be best to have an emergency savings account that you can use when unexpected expenses come your way.